Konstantin-Sur/STAR-Sequential-Token-Accumulation-via-Recurrence/README.md

-# STAR — Sequential Token Accumulation via Recurrence
+# STAR — Scene Token Accumulation via Recurrence

 > *A recurrent sequence mechanism that outperforms baseline Multi-Head Attention on WikiText-2 in a single epoch.*